Elizabeth's Kitchen Diary

 Instructions

-• Heat sunflower oil in a large, heavy-based pan or a karahi if you have one.
-Toast the cumin seeds in the hot oil for 10-20 seconds.
+• Heat 100 ml sunflower oil in a large, heavy-based pan or a karahi if you have one.
+Toast 1.5 tbsp whole cumin seeds in the hot oil for 10-20 seconds.

-• Halve and thinly slice two of the onions and add them, along with the garlic, ginger and salt to the cumin seeds.
+• Halve and thinly slice two of the 3 large brown onions and add them, along with 1 bulb garlic, chopped, 2 inches fresh ginger root, grated and 1.5 tbsp Shetland sea salt to the cumin seeds.
 Saute until the onion begins to soften.

-• Add the bone-in lamb pieces and brown all over.
+• Add 2 kg bone-in lamb shoulder and brown all over.

-• Add the remaining spices, stir well to coat and pop the lid on the pot.
+• Add 2 tbsp whole coriander seeds, 1 tbsp ground turmeric, 1 tbsp chilli powder, 8-10 whole cloves, 8-10 green cardamom pods, 2-3 cinnamon sticks and 0.25 tbsp garam masala, stir well to coat and pop the lid on the pot.
 Simmer for ten minutes over medium heat.

-• Add the water, stir again, cover and simmer another ten minutes.
+• Add 200 ml water, stir again, cover and simmer for another ten minutes.

-• Coarsely chop the third onion and add to the pan, along with the chopped green peppers and spinach.
+• Coarsely chop the third onion and add it to the pan, along with 2 green bell peppers, chopped and 500 grams fresh spinach.
 You might have to add the spinach in stages, depending on how large your pot is.

 Notes